-The Community Health Assessment Program in the Philippines (CHAP-P) is using a mixed methods design to test whether the CHAP model is effective in decreasing the number of people with a high risk of diabetes in the Zamboanga Peninsula of the Philippines.
+Diabetes is increasing dramatically in low- to middle-income countries.
+The Community Health Assessment Program in the Philippines (CHAP-P) intervention is a drop-in diabetes and cardiovascular disease prevention program.
+Through a mixed methods design we are testing whether the CHAP model is effective in decreasing the number of people with a high risk of diabetes in the Zamboanga Peninsula of the Philippines.

 Learn more about the Community Health Assessment Program in the Philippines (CHAP-P) led by Gina Agarwal.